rao305/realtime-ad-platform-c26664/README.md

 # Real-Time Ad Delivery & Analytics Platform

-I built this project to understand what happens after an ad request reaches a real delivery system.
+So I built this project to understand what happens after an ad request reaches a real delivery system.
 The result is a working local platform: Go makes the hot path decision, Redis serves campaign state and frequency caps, Kafka carries events, Python updates budgets, PostgreSQL keeps transactional truth, and a second consumer writes analytics locally or to BigQuery.

+## What I learned

+- The low-latency read path and durable write path need different stores:
+  PostgreSQL is truth; Redis is a disposable serving view.
+- Kafka's at-least-once delivery is safe only when the event claim, campaign lock, spend update, and ledger write happen in one transaction.
+- Failure policy is a product decision: targeting fails closed, frequency caps fail open with telemetry, and Kafka never delays the HTTP response.
+- A deadline is not just a metric.
+At saturation the server returns no-ad rather than allowing a slow decision to consume the caller's latency budget.

 ## Architecture